oilbeater/malacca/README.md

 It is written in **TypeScript**: ensuring adaptability to the rapidly evolving AI ecosystem and catering to the diverse needs of application developers.

+> Malacca is still an early-stage project, containing many experiments by the author.
+Currently, it only supports AzureOpenAI.
+We welcome contributions and ideas from the community to help expand and improve this project.

 ## Features

 - 🌍 **Global Scale, Zero Maintenance**